250+Permits across Victoria! Architecture,Town Planning + Building Permit.

 Request a Free Site Assessment!

-My practice-AuArchitecture- is supported by a great team of Registered Building Practitioners, a Registered Architect, BIM technicians who use the latest software to document your dual occupancy or unit development project.
+My practice-AuArchitecture/Swarup Dutta- is supported by a great team of Registered Building Practitioners, a Registered Architect, BIM technicians who use the latest software to document your dual occupancy or unit development project.

 We partner all the other consultants required to take your dual occupancy project from design brief to building.
 Invest in our decades of experience.